byui-cit/cit470/ab7/README.md

 A requirement could be to develop a procedure to test collection from the new data sources, and verify that they work.
-  - Explore the "visualization" features of your SIEM, with an objective to create a "dashboard" alert or graph that a security team manager could use to check a system's health.
+  - Explore the "visualization" features of your SIEM, with an objective to create a "dashboard" alert or graph that a security analyst or manager could use to check a system's health.
 A requirement could be to monitor logs sent by your load balancer, and display an indicator on the dashboard whenever the load balancer detects that one or both of the balanced servers goes offline.